 Within the vision, strategy and values of the Bank Hapoalim Group, the bank perceives itself as being committed to active involvement and leadership in society and the community alongside its business leadership and economic initiative.
 This involvement has materialized through the “Poalim in the Community” program, which is part of an advanced management perception.
 The bank has also established a national volunteer organizing system called “Poalim from the Heart”, which involves hundreds of the bank’s employees in different areas of the country.

-- Approximately 93% of the bank’s purchasing is from suppliers who are located in Israel and employ workers there In 2015, the bank invested in dozens of non-profit foundations and community organizations in the area of education, working with over 185,000 people (2/3 of them are students – children and adolescents) in hundreds of institutions and dozens of towns throughout Israel.
-The bank provided aid through more than 280 scholarships to academic institutions for students across the country.
+- In 2016, the bank invested in dozens of non-profit foundations and community organizations in the area of education, working with over 183,000 people (2/3 of them are students – children and adolescents) in hundreds of institutions and dozens of towns throughout Israel.
+The bank provided aid through more than 500 scholarships to academic institutions for students across the country.

 * Volunteer hours include employees' children's activities.
 Summer Youth – 30,000-45,000 hours of activity annually.